Planning Committee site visit to land adjacent to 290 Upton Road, Noctorum

 a) overlooking and

-It was also pointed out by officers that the new property’s drive wouldn’t have very much of an effect on 292 Upton Road as the occupiers of the new house would exit through 290 Upton Road’s drive.
+It was also pointed out by Wirral Council officers that the new property’s drive wouldn’t have very much of an effect on 292 Upton Road as the occupiers of the new house would exit through the drive of 290 Upton Road.
 What I didn’t appreciate was Cllr Harry Smith telling me to “Clear off” and telling me I had “no right to be there” when I was standing on the public pavement.
 I have (unfortunately) come to expect this kind of lack of respect from my local Labour councillor who in the previous year was suspended for a week as a local councillor for a similar outburst of rudeness.
 I have as much right to be standing on a pavement and to attend a site visit as he does or anybody else.

 As usual comments invited and welcome.